Latte72R/LaCC/README.md

 - Preprocessor directives: `#include`, `#define`, `#ifdef`, etc.
 - Direct struct initialization syntax (e.g., `struct point p = {1, 2};`)
 - Variadic functions (functions with `...` parameters)

+## Limitations

+### Single‐Unit Compilation
+LCC only handles one .c file at a time — there’s no support for separate compilation or linking multiple translation units.

+### No Optimizations
+There are no code-generation optimizations beyond what’s needed to make it work.